/

 Lorikeet's Take

 At Lorikeet, we've learned that FNOL quality is the biggest lever for cycle time improvement.
 Claims that arrive with complete documentation - photos, police reports, receipts - move days faster than those requiring multiple follow-up requests.
-Mobile-first FNOL with guided intake dramatically reduces back-and-forth.
+Mobile-first FNOL with guided, AI-assisted intake dramatically reduces back-and-forth.

 We've also seen that intelligent triage matters.
-Simple, low-value claims with clear coverage can often be approved without human review.
-Define clear criteria for straight-through processing and expand the envelope as confidence grows.
+Simple, low-value claims with clear coverage can often be resolved without human review.
+Define clear criteria for straight-through processing and expand the envelope as confidence grows, backed by post-facto QA on every automated decision.

 The insurers seeing the best results separate automation speed from portfolio-wide cycle time.
 Marketing "3-second claim settlement" for simple auto-processed claims is different from measuring the experience of complex claims.
 Both matter, but they're different metrics.